-Staff and specialist will meet, share, and plan educational endeavors, objectives, and goals for children.
-As a team, staff members, specialist, and families will meet during parent teacher conferences, and at other requested times, to establish set objectives or goals for children.
+Staff and specialists will meet, share, and plan educational endeavors, objectives, and goals for children.
+As a team, staff members, specialists, and families will meet during parent teacher conferences, and at other requested times, to establish objectives or goals for children.
 The plan will be implemented within the classroom and services with adjustments/modifications will begin to accomplish IFSP and IEP goals.
 Documentation will be collected to determine the level of progress.
 Documentation will consist of, but is not limited to, informal anecdotal notes, checklist, screenings, assessments, child's portfolio-work, and photographs.
-At any time, any member of the team may request additional information or meeting through phone conversation, email, or other communication devices.
+At any time, any member of the team may request additional information or meetings through phone conversation, email, or other communication devices.

 In addition, the program will work with families be an advocate for their child when seeking other services or transitions between programs.
 Program staff will attend IFSP or IEP meetings, provide documentation of services rendered, and progress reports.
-The need for additional information or services can be accommodated with a sufficient amount of notice.
+The need for additional information or services can be accommodated with enough notice.

-The program will support and encourage families in advocating for services at other locations, such as their local school system, health departments/agencies, or medical specialist.
+The program will support and encourage families in advocating for services at other locations, such as their local school system, health departments/agencies, or medical specialists.
 Support, encouragement, or advocacy for children will include, but not limited to, observations of children at the program, visits to other programs, staff attendance to IEP or IFSP meetings, providing non-verbal children with alternative communication strategies, assisting with enrollment procedures/policies for the next school year, and providing documentation of the children.

-The program protects children with food allergies from contact with problematic food items.
-Enrollment forms require a health care or cultural representative to identify and provide documentation for children with food allergies or cultural preference.
-The program protects children from coming into contact with food allergies or preferences.
+The program protects children with food allergies from contact with problematic food items and allows for religious/cultural food substitutions.
+Enrollment forms require a health care or cultural representative to identify and provide documentation for children with food allergies or cultural preferences.
 Kitchen staff, lunch monitors, and teaching staff work collaboratively to identify, label, and separate problematic foods.
-Families' consent is obtained before posting any information about that child's food allergy.
-The food allergy posting will remain within the classroom and kitchen areas, as a visual reminder, until that child's attendance is completed at the program.
-All staff members will be notified of all children who live with food allergies.
+A list of food allergies and substitutions will be posted within the classroom and kitchen areas, as a visual reminder, until that child's attendance is completed at the program.
+All staff members will be notified of children who require substitutions.

 Digital Daily Communications are implemented within Preschool I and Preschool II Classrooms (ages of children are 12 months to 35 months) and children with delays/disabilities.
 Daily communication is made possible using Brightwheel app.
 Parents are asked to sign-in and sign-out using the app.
-The Brightwheel app provides the program staff and families the opportunity to have daily two-way communication about the children's events, toileting and diapering, feeding situations, center activities, developmental milestones, well-being or child's dispositions throughout the day.
+The Brightwheel app provides the program staff and families with the opportunity to have daily two-way communication about the children's events, toileting and diapering, feeding situations, center activities, developmental milestones, well-being or child's dispositions throughout the day.
 When in-person communication is unlikely, then email or phone conversations can be used as substitutes as well as the daily messaging.